SeanWang5868/xhpi_for_database/README.md

 ## Contact Information

-If you have any questions or need help, please contact Sean Wang (bql506@york.ac.uk).
+If you have any questions or need help, please contact Sean Wang (sean.wang@york.ac.uk).